 Edited by: Ms. Sharmila Nasarpuri

-Download, print and colour in the above drawing by clicking here.
+Download, print, and color in the above drawing by clicking here.

 I read this story years ago but the story has stayed with me as it is equally relevant today.